 KATHERINE: Dr. Switzer?

-DR. SWITZER: Yes, come in.
+DR. SWITZER (Bob Newhart): Yes, come in.
 I’m just washing my hands.

 KATHERINE: I’m Katherine Bigmans.
 Janet Carlisle referred me.